Innopolis-UAV-Team/uwb_beacons/README.md

 ### Adding New Features

-1. Modify the Python node in `scripts/uwb_localizer_ros2.py`
+1. Modify the Python node in `scripts/uwb_beacons_ros2.py`
 2. Update launch parameters if needed
 3. Rebuild the Docker image: `docker-compose build`
-4. Test with: `docker-compose up uwb-localizer`
+4. Test with: `docker-compose up uwb-beacons`

 ## License